 However, many factors such as "genetic predisposition, developmental insults (such as lack of oxygen in utero), or exposure to chaos, threats, and violence" (Perry, n.d.) cause major disruptions to a child's capacity to self-regulate and therefore build meaningful attachments with others.
 According to Perry (2002), "Children who struggle with self-regulation are more reactive, immature, impressionable, and more easily overwhelmed by threats and violence."
 Because repeated exposure to traumatic stress during critical developmental periods causes a highly sensitive threat response system, even the most novel interactions can cause a child to lose control of their emotional composure.
-A child may seem perfectly fine prior to a behavioral incident, but in reality he or she is operating on the edge of their regulation capacity (resource 7).
+A child may seem perfectly fine prior to a behavioral incident, but in reality he or she is operating on the edge of their regulation capacity (resource 3).

-Therefore, it is critical that a primary focus of support for children with emotional or behavioral support needs to be on teaching and supporting them to learn new ways of effectively managing their emotions and impulses (Bath, 2008).
+Therefore, it is critical that a primary focus of support for children with emotional or behavioral disorders needs to be on teaching and supporting them to learn new ways of effectively managing their emotions and impulses (Bath, 2008).
 As a result of their traumatic experiences, children often struggle with emotional identification in themselves as well as others.
 This may present as being overly/insufficiently attuned to emotional cues, or inaccuracy reading the emotional cues of others with "overperception of negative affect" (Blaustein, M. & Kinniburgh, K., 2010).

-Children must be taught how to identify the bodily and sensory experiences attached to emotions in themselves as well as others (resources 1-3).
+Children must be taught how to identify the bodily and sensory experiences attached to emotions in themselves as well as others (resources 1, 2, 7).
 Along with this awareness, children must be explicitly taught strategies to soothe themselves when feeling distressed.
 These skills cannot be taught in the midst of an emotional incident, but instead must be introduced, modeled, and practiced so that the skill is familiar to the child in critical times of need.
-Teaching emotional regulation involves teaching students to listen to their bodies' signals, building an emotional vocabulary, making connections between emotions and behaviors, learning strategies to manage emotions, and practicing a variety of strategies and mindfulness techniques to help regulate emotions, increase self-esteem, and develop coping mechanisms that will help students gain control of their emotions.